Skip to content

 The offender population is characterised by poor health outcomes across nearly all health indicators.
 Offenders have been shown to have higher rates of chronic disease, mental illness, communicable diseases, and substance use than those in the community .
 Within the prison population, Indigenous offenders are at a further disadvantage, entering prison with poorer health than non-Indigenous offenders, and leaving prison to face poorer health outcomes and life expectancies than their non-Indigenous counterparts .
 This is shaped by the wider socio-economic context, with those exposed to the criminal justice system typically poorly educated, unemployed, socially isolated, and financially dependent .
 Indigenous offenders are at a substantial disadvantage compared with their non-Indigenous counterparts across all these areas.

-COAG has committed $4.6 billion over four years across early childhood development, health, housing, economic participation and remote service delivery, and has also achieved a number of supportive commitments by the corporate and community sectors .
+COAG initially committed $4.6 billion over four years across early childhood development, health, housing, economic participation and remote service delivery, and has also achieved a number of supportive commitments by the corporate and community sectors .
 Of these funds, $1.57 billion was allocated to the National Partnership Agreement on Closing the Gap in Indigenous Health Outcomes (Indigenous Health NPA) to implement a program for achieving health equality.
 Agreement was also reached on the establishment of a new national Indigenous representative body, which would lead to the formation of the National Congress of Australia’s First Peoples (Congress) in 2010.